 There are no statewide antidiscrimination protections on the basis of sexual orientation or gender identity.
 Changing gender markers on a birth certificate or driver’s license requires a signed clinician statement attesting that a gender transition is complete and permanent.

-U.S. Senators and the Governor in North Dakota have records of speaking and voting against LGBT+ equity and inclusion.
+U.S. Senators and the Governor in North Dakota have records of speaking and voting against LGBTQ+ equity and inclusion.
 There is no religious exemption law in the state.

 Trans-related healthcare is specifically excluded from state employee insurance plans, and it’s not a protected benefit in private insurance or Medicaid.
 There are no statewide hate crimes protections on the basis of sexual orientation or gender identity, and transmitting body fluids with a known HIV-positive status can be prosecuted as a felony.*

 Approximately 13% of transgender employees in North Dakota reported being harassed in the past year due to their gender identity, and approximately 19% report mistreatment such as being told to present in the wrong gender in order to keep a job.
-15% of LGBT+ individuals in North Dakota reported food insecurity, almost double the rate for non-LGBT+ people (9%).
-Up to 23% of LGBT+ individuals in North Dakota reported making less than $24,000 per year.
-1% of LGBT+ individuals report unemployment in North Dakota, less than the rate for non-LGBT+ people (3%).
+15% of LGBTQ+ individuals in North Dakota reported food insecurity, almost double the rate for non-LGBTQ+ people (9%).
+Up to 23% of LGBTQ+ individuals in North Dakota reported making less than $24,000 per year.
+1% of LGBTQ+ individuals report unemployment in North Dakota, less than the rate for non-LGBTQ+ people (3%).

 Download this report to learn how and why Out Leadership created the LGBTQ+ Business Climate Index for the 50 U.S. States, with important details about our methodology, including our data standards and practices.
 NOTE: *HIV criminalization laws are discriminatory and ineffective.
 These laws fail to account for advances made in treating and controlling HIV, may deter people from getting tested and seeking treatment, and can exacerbate the stigma targeting people living with HIV and LGBTQ+ people.Our Methodology